 “I don’t have one,” said the woman a little too quickly.
 Austin had a feeling she was lying.

-“Hand it over!” he yelled and shouldered the gun.
-The woman yanked the phone out of the pocket of her apron and threw it at him, cowering in the corner and shielding the boy.
-Austin about to shut them in when he paused for a second, then asked, “Has he got a phone?”
+“Hand it over!” he yelled, and shouldered the gun.
+The woman yanked the phone out of her apron and threw it at him, trying to shield the boy.
+He was about to shut them in when he paused for a second, then asked, “Has he got a phone?”

-“Fair enough, sorry,” apologised Austin.
-He closed over the door and wedged one of the kitchen chairs under the Bakelite handle.
-The chair jammed on the uneven kitchen floor securing the pair inside.
-Julie had watched the whole thing silently but now that they were alone she gave him a filthy look.
+“Fair enough, sorry,” he apologised and closed the door.
+He wedged one of the kitchen chairs under the handle.
+Julie had watched the whole thing silently but now that they were alone, she gave him a filthy look.

 “What?” he asked.
-“Did you think she was just going to let us help ourselves.
+“Did you think she was just going to let us help ourselves?
 Wake up for God sake, Julie.
 The world is different now.
-If we are going to survive we have to change with it.”
+If we’re going to survive, we have to change with it.”

-“And I haven’t,” he said, storming past her to search the out houses for petrol.
+“And I haven’t,” he said, storming past her to search the sheds for petrol.

 The farm proved to be an Aladdin’s cave of useful stuff.
-They had found gallons of liquid that smelled like petrol and the Jeep ran just fine on it.
-Austin also found some tools that would come in useful and plastic sheeting, a few large milking buckets.
+He found gallons of liquid that smelled like petrol and the Jeep ran just fine on it.
+He also found some tools that would come in useful, plastic sheeting and a few large milking buckets.
 He loaded it all in the jeep.
-Then he found a whole shed full of stored vegetables.
+Then he found a whole shed full of vegetables.

-“You can come out now,” said Austin standing back.
+“You can come out now,” he said, standing back.
 Julie was warming up spaghetti hoops in a pan over the fire.

 “What do you want with us,” asked the woman, not coming out of the pantry.

-“Nothing, and that is the truth,” said Austin.
+“Nothing, and that is the truth,” he said.
 “We needed some petrol and didn't think you'd just give it to us.
 We took some potatoes as well, I hope you don’t mind.”

 The woman didn't move.
-Julie came forward and said, “We are not bad people, we're just like you, doing what we have too.
-You must be hungry, how about some spaghetti hoops,” she said to the boy with a smile.
+Julie came forward and said, “We’re not bad people.
+You must be hungry, how about some spaghetti hoops,” she said to the boy.

-Over plates of food, Julie and Austin told the woman what they had seen on the streets and what had happened to Julie’s parents in cork.
+Over plates of food, Julie and Austin told the woman what they had seen on the streets, and what had happened to Julie’s parents.
 The woman didn't believe everything they said.
 She was convinced the government wouldn't do such things.
-The questions of what had happened to her husband and son soon bubbled up again.
+The questions of what had happened to her husband, and son, soon bubbled up again.
 This time Austin could give her no answer.
 Silence descended on the group as the fire crackled gaily in the corner.